bhardwajpragya1111-lgtm/MY-COOL-ESP32/README.md

 ![ESP32 PCB Back](Images/pcb-3d-back.png)

+## Software Required

+To view or modify the PCB design:

+- EasyEDA

+The OBJ model can be viewed using any software that supports `.obj` 3D files.

 ## How to Open the PCB Design

-1. Download the `.json` PCB source file from this repository.
+1. Download the PCB source file from the `PCB` folder.
 2. Open EasyEDA.
-3. Import/open the downloaded EasyEDA source file.
+3. Import/open the downloaded PCB design file.
-4. The PCB layout can then be viewed and modified in EasyEDA.
+4. View or modify the PCB layout in EasyEDA.
-5. Check the schematic, footprints, PCB dimensions, layers, and design rules before making changes.
+5. Check the component footprints, PCB dimensions, layers, routing, and design rules before making changes.

 ## How to Manufacture the PCB

-### Step 1 - Open the Design in EasyEDA
+### Step 1 - Download the Design

-Download the PCB source file from this repository and open it in EasyEDA.
+Download the PCB design file from the `PCB` folder.

+You can also download the Gerber ZIP from the `Gerber` folder if you want to manufacture the PCB directly.

 ### Step 2 - Check the Design

 Before manufacturing, verify:

 - PCB dimensions